nivertech/birdeater/README.md

 Why It's Cool
 ============

 Birdeater does not use Twitter's API.
-It demonstrates an approach I like to use for parsing structured information from unstructured HTML.
+It was built as a demonstration of an approach I like to use for parsing structured information from unstructured HTML.
 Here's how it works:

 An http connection is made to a user's public timeline using the [request](https://github.com/mikeal/request/) library: